dhalv/MemoryMori/README.md

 # Memory Mori

-**Persistent memory for LLMs** - Give your AI conversations long-term memory with intelligent context retrieval.

 Memory Mori is a Python library that provides persistent, searchable memory for Large Language Models (LLMs).
 It remembers past conversations, user preferences, and important context, then intelligently retrieves relevant information when needed.

-Perfect for building chatbots, AI assistants, and conversational agents that need to remember user interactions across sessions.

 **Key capabilities:**
 - 🧠 **Persistent Memory**: Store and retrieve conversation history across sessions